-Write you question, add some options.
+Write your question, add some options.
 You can also let your members add their own options, by clicking on the button in the left corner.

 Plan a Live post

 Another great tip for nurturing your Facebook Group is to create Live Posts.
 Just like in Live Facebook, you can create Live Posts in a Facebook Group.
 The difference is that only the members will be able to see it (if the group is secret, or closed).

 How to create a Live Post?

 Simply go in your group and select Live Video, just as in the picture below.

 This will appear:

 Just know that you can share this live video in your group, on your timeline or in an event.